By Julia Andresakis

 I can trace the inception of this odd little piece back to a workshop with BIC employees about interviewing.
 The opening lines prompt highlighted some unusual, jokey jobs like “professional sleeper” and “iceberg mover,” which got me thinking about a ridiculous job taken to the extreme.
 In the case of “Method Acting,” theme park manager Chuck forces each new employee to wear a wolf costume and perform a daily, vicious display of devouring pigs.
 Nobody likes doing it, but it’s a condition for employment, and they need the income.
 I figured that such an absurd and grotesque job requirement would allow me to illuminate the ways in which workers are sometimes exploited, underpaid, and othered from their humanity in public-facing roles.
 I also wanted to have my main character at a crossroads, where they decide that they’ll risk their employment for the well-being of those around them, and for it to be ambiguous who Chuck is upset with at the end.
 Surely, he could be upset with Missy for deviating from the routine and for the bloodshed, but the crowd seemed hungry for it.
 It could very well be the protagonist that gets the ax for interrupting the show, if Chuck decides he cares more about the spectacle than the safety of a couple of guests and his employees.
 Or he’s firing the both of them, of course.
 Whatever the case, I felt it necessary to depict the sheer emotional distress the role causes, Missy’s breaking point, and Chuck’s disregard for the wellness of his staff.

-Julia Andresakis is a writer from Brooklyn, NY.
+Julia Andresakis is a writer born and raised in Brooklyn, New York.
 She is a former mentee, intern, and digital media producer for Girls Write Now — if you’ve scrolled through the Resources section of the website, you are familiar with her work.
-She holds a film and creative writing degree from Brooklyn College.
-She regularly contributed to her college’s literary magazine and placed first in fiction in the 2019-2020 CUNYwide LaborArts “Making Work Visible” contest.
-Julia is excited to return to the GWN community in a more involved involved capacity.
+She holds a degree in film and creative writing from Brooklyn College.
+While an undergraduate, she placed first in fiction in the 2019-2020 CUNYwide LaborArts “Making Work Visible” contest.
+An aficionado for all things surreal, uncanny, and liminal, her work typically focuses on lonely souls pursuing unconventional obsessions.
+Julia is excited to support Girls Write Now in a more involved capacity.